 Crown Utility Corporations have introduced a Joint Servicing Initiative that includes the installation of gas, electric and communications in a common trench from the main line to the building.
 This approach achieves efficiencies for the installation of the service lines and addresses the challenges associated with space constraints.

 Information on the Joint Servicing Initiative and a site check readiness sheet, which lists the items required prior to the installation of services to your home are provided in the attachment drawings for each respective phase.
-For further information on your shallow utilities services, please contact the appropriate utility agency (SaskPower, SaskEnergy, Sasktel or Shaw Cable).
+For further information on your shallow utility services, please contact the appropriate utility agency (SaskPower, SaskEnergy, Sasktel or Shaw Cable).

 In addition, for lots with lanes, please see the attachment drawings for each respective phase.
 The illustration will provide a guide to how SaskPower and SaskEnergy typically provide underground services to each lot.